-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five-year survival rate for people with eye cancer depends on the size and location of the tumor and the type of cancer diagnosed.
+The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate for people with eye cancer depends on the size and location of the tumor and the type of cancer diagnosed.
 Overall, 3 out of 4 people with eye melanoma survive for at least 5 years.

 Iris melanoma is rare and does not usually spread.
-The five-year relative survival rate for people with iris melanoma is about 95%.
+The 5-year relative survival rate for people with iris melanoma is the highest of the different types.

 Choroidal melanoma is the most common type of intraocular melanoma.

-- The five-year relative survival rate for people with small choroidal melanoma is 84%.
+- The 5-year relative survival rate for people with small choroidal melanoma is 84%.

-- The five-year relative survival rate for people with medium choroidal melanoma is 68%.
+- The 5-year relative survival rate for people with medium choroidal melanoma is 68%.

-- The five-year relative survival rate for people with large choroidal melanoma is 47%.
+- The 5-year relative survival rate for people with large choroidal melanoma is 47%.

 Ciliary body melanoma is rare.
-Five-year relative survival rates are hard to determine for this type of melanoma, although it generally has a poorer prognosis (chance of recovery) than choroidal melanoma because it is typically diagnosed at a more advanced stage.
+The 5-year relative survival rates are hard to determine for this type of melanoma, although it generally has a poorer prognosis (chance of recovery) than choroidal melanoma because it is typically diagnosed at a more advanced stage.

 Eye lymphoma.
-Because eye lymphoma is rare, accurate survival statistics are not available.
-However, in one study involving people diagnosed with lymphoma that was only located in the eye, about half (50%) were still alive five years after being diagnosed.
-Unfortunately, many people are diagnosed with eye lymphoma after it has already spread to the brain, which has a worse prognosis.
+Because eye lymphoma is very uncommon, accurate survival statistics are not available.
+However, in 1 study involving people diagnosed with lymphoma that was only located in the eye, about half (50%) were still alive 5 years after being diagnosed.
+However, many people are diagnosed with eye lymphoma after it has already spread to the brain, which has a worse prognosis.